Super Soaker: Original series models of Super Soakers

 Armed with three air-pressured firing chambers and a large 6.5 L tank, the backpack-fed Super Soaker 300 came with an appropriately wider nozzle-opening for increased output.
 While the model had some weight and durability issues, it possessed the ability to outclass all other models, particularly in terms of sheer water volume (6500 mL tank volume, model year 1993).
-Larami would not make another backpack soaker until the CPS 3000.
+Larami did not make another backpack soaker until the CPS 3000.

 Super Soaker XP series

 Unlike the classic super soaker series or the CPS series, the XP ("eXtra Power") series did not have a linear relationship between the model number and the size and power of the gun.
 It also coexisted with the Classic series for a number of years before replacing them.
 Some unsuccessful concepts, such as quick-twist tanks, were experimented with and abandoned during this transition period.
 By the time the Classic series had been fully phased out in 1996, the XP series had settled on the following lineup: